Xrulor/Public/src/content/docs/general/compatibility.md

   ("Stutters a bit when there's a lot of notes, but still very playable")
 - ⚠️ Xiaomi Pad 5 (2021, Snapdragon 860, 6GB)
   ("A bit laggy, feel like 30fps")
+- ⚠️ Xiaomi Pad 6 Pro (2023, Snapdragon 8+ Gen 1, 8GB)
+  ("A bit laggy, with an average of 40fps in game")

 **??????**